SuperSahitya/presearch/README.md

 # PreSearch
+### Everything, Everywhere, All At Once

-<b>PreSearch</b> is the better way of getting concise inforbation about everything that can be known.
+<b>PreSearch</b> is the better way of getting concise information about everything that can be known.

 ## Project Setup